n-of-one/attack_vector_2/backend/README.md

 If the environment name starts with: `dev` then the `quickscan` & `qs` and `quickattack` & `qa` commands are enabled.

 `GOOGLE_CLIENT_ID`   When using Google login, set this property.
 Format: 012345678901-abcdefghijklmnopqrstuvwxyz123456.apps.googleusercontent.com  .
-Defaults to: none
+Defaults to: none  .

+To create this: set up a project in the Google cloud console, and create oauth client credentials for a web application .
+(https://console.cloud.google.com/apis/credentials).
+Requires https URLs unless it's for localhost.

 `FRONTIER_ORTHANK_TOKEN`   Security token to access Orthank (Frontier Larp only).
 Defaults to: none